EricFrancis12/blog-template-using-nextjs-typescript-tailwindcss/markdown-articles/JSON-parse-errors.md

-# Unraveling the Top 5 JSON.parse() Errors and Their Solutions
+# Unraveling the Top 5 JSON.parse() Errors and Their Solutions Written By My Good Friend Chat GPT

 ## Introduction: